The YWCA of Genesee County

 Helping Our Clients Through the Pandemic

-Our goal throughout the pandemic was to make sure our families were safe and their basic needs were being met.
+Our goal through the year was to make sure our families were safe and their basic needs were being met.
 Many families lost jobs and income, making supporting and providing healthy meals for their families extremely difficult.

-Staff at the YWCA assisted at weekly food distributions throughout 2020, assuring families did not have to worry about putting food on their tables.
+Staff at the YWCA continued to assist at weekly food distributions throughout 2021, assuring that 16 families did not have to worry about putting food on their tables.

 Children's Centers in the Courts